factmaven/remove-http/README.md

 # Remove HTTP
-Automatically scan your website and removes both HTTP and HTTPS protocols from your URL links.
-Helps resolves the mixed content warnings.
+Automatically scan your website and remove both HTTP and HTTPS protocols from your links.
+Helps resolve mixed content warnings.

 ## Description
 **Remove HTTP** is a plugin that a automatically scans your website and removes both `http:` and `https:` protocols from your links without permanently changing anything.
 This helps resolve websites that are having "mixed content warnings" when your website has assets (images, JavaScript, and CSS) loading both HTTP and HTTPS.